-- establish whether to set a minimum number of alphanumeric characters allowed (yes, 6) - establish whether to set a minimum number of digit characters allowed (yes, 1) - establish whether to set the minimum number of spaces allowed (no minimum) - establish whether to allow more than two repeated characters (no)
+- Note: The default setting for each passphrase criterion is provided in parenthesis below. - establish whether to set a minimum number of alphanumeric characters allowed (yes, 6) For example, when set to "6" characters allowed,1234567xxx is an invalid password. - establish whether to set a minimum number of digit characters allowed (yes, 1) For example, when set to "1", thisismypassword is an invalid password. - establish whether to set the minimum number of spaces allowed (no minimum) For example, when set to "2", i am not here is an invalid password. - establish whether to allow more than two repeated characters (no) For example, when established,aaabcdefghijk - is an invalid password. establish whether to enable the passphrase to begin with a digit (no) For example, by default, 1password is an invalid password. - establish whether to enable the passphrase to end with a digit (no)